brooklabteam/E2M2/index.md

 </ul>
 </div>

-<p>Please do not hesitate to contact cbrook@uchicago.edu with any questions or concerns.
+<p>Please do not hesitate to contact Cara Brook (cbrook@uchicago.edu) or Fidisoa Rasambainarivo (fidy@mahaliana.org) with any questions or concerns.
 We hope to see your application in September!</p>